Sirumachinery/slate/source/index.html.md

 ### Invalid price point

-When creating variant1 transaction, we have sent you a list of price points that you can use as base price.
-Trying to create a variant1 transaction with a price point that is not available will result in error.
+When integrating variant1 payments, the allowed values for base price might be limited to a set of fixed price points.
+Also note that the price points are different between staging- and production environments.
+Attempt to create payment with price that is not one of the allowed price points or that exceeds the agreed maximum price for the country, will result in an error.

-With other variants, there are no fixed price points but there is a maximum value for basePrice in each country.
+With other variants, there are no fixed price points but there is still a maximum payment amount.

+Details of the allowed base price values are sent with your API credentials.

 ### Invalid variant for given country